(includes Waterloo Creek and Myall Creek massacres)

 And he has plenty of clothes.

 Deloitte was being petty.
 John Ireland had worked his passage home, he was now unemployed, and (according to the Curtis reportage) he had not claimed to have ‘scarcely a decent covering’.
-All the same, there is something about that last sentence that would have suggested to the reading public that in Deloitte’s opinion, Ireland was not being truthful.
+All the same, there is something about that last sentence that would have suggested to the reading public that in Deloitte’s opinion, Ireland was being dishonest.
 It implied that once again some very good people had been duped.
+Perhaps Ireland’s tendency to withhold information had not gone down well with Deloitte.

 At this point, Ireland fades out of the news.
 In 1845, The Shipwrecked Orphans was re-published under his name in America and reprinted in 1846, 1848 and 1850 (abridged edn).
 If there was an ultimate winner in the rush to print that produced five books in quick succession and numerous published first-person accounts, then it was probably the book’s American editor ‘Thomas Teller’ and his New Haven publisher, S. Babcock, who were catering for the lucrative American market.

-After 1837, there are no records in Britain that I have been able as yet to incontestably link to this John Ireland, making it plausible that he either went back to the merchant marines, albeit very reluctantly, or else he emigrated.
+After 1837, there are no census records in Britain that I have been able as yet to incontestably link to this John Ireland, making it plausible that he either went back to the merchant marines, albeit very reluctantly, or else he emigrated for a time.
 The two oldest Ireland boys, George Jnr and John, were close in age and grew up together, a little apart from their much younger siblings.
 George eventually became a successful businessman, running a printery with a staff of 17.
-He married and in 1843 had a son and named him John.18 The door does open a crack to admit the possibility that the child’s young uncle had disappeared out of the record books because he was deceased.
+He married and in 1843 had a son and named him John.18 The door does open a crack to admit the possibility that the child’s young uncle had disappeared out of the British record books for a time simply because he was offshore.

 Initially, Eliza Fraser fared much better than Ireland.
 She got, in all, more than £950 in donations and a final mention in Henry Stuart Russell’s book Genesis of Queensland (1888).
 According to Russell, she was appearing in a London tent show, probably in the late 1830s, because the author, who was visiting the city at the time, saw a man carry a gaudily painted placard for the show, emblazoned with the following – now infamous – advertisement:

-‘STIRLING CASTLE’ WRECKED OFF THE COAST OF NEW HOLLAND, BOTANY BAY, ALL KILLED AND EATEN BY SAVAGES; ONLY SURVIVOR A WOMAN; TO BE SEEN; 6d ADMISSION.17
+‘STIRLING CASTLE’ WRECKED OFF THE COAST OF NEW HOLLAND, BOTANY BAY, ALL KILLED AND EATEN BY SAVAGES; ONLY SURVIVOR A WOMAN; TO BE SEEN; 6d ADMISSION.18

 I remain doubtful about whether the woman inside the tent was really Eliza, given that Alexander Greene was an experienced master mariner and reportedly comfortably well off.
-The Greenes had told John Curtis that they would be moving to New Zealand and they did so, apparently losing Eliza’s money buying land for which the title had already lapsed.20 She is believed to have died as a result of a carriage accident in Melbourne in 1858.
+The Greenes had told John Curtis that they would be moving to New Zealand and they did so, apparently losing Eliza’s money buying land for which the title had already lapsed.
+This was possibly connected to the infamous Wakefield scheme.
+She is believed to have died as a result of a carriage accident in Melbourne in 1858.
 The Melbourne Argus reported no accident of that nature, but they may have missed the story.
 A man called Alexander Greene did have a carriage accident in Melbourne and it may or may not be connected to Eliza:

 The Argus, Friday 9 April 1869.
 City Court Thursday April Minor Charges, –Alexander Greene charged with allowing his horse and buggy to run away, was fined 10s.

-It’s possible that Eliza Greene sustained injuries in an accident that eventually lead to her demise.
-Most historians would agree that it is probably a good idea to keep an open mind about the exact place and circumstances of her death, especially since it isn’t listed in Victoria’s Pioneer Index of Births, Deaths and Marriages, or even in the all-important Index of Inquests.
+It’s possible that Eliza Greene survived a carriage accident but sustained injuries that eventually lead to her demise.
+Most people would agree that it is probably a good idea to keep an open mind about the exact place, date and circumstances of her death, especially since it isn’t listed in Victoria’s Pioneer Index of Births, Deaths and Marriages, or even in the all-important Index of Inquests.

 Young Doyley [sic], upon being brought into the presence of the Lord Mayor, appeared to be greatly frightened, and clung to Captain Lewis with filial affection, sobbing violently during the whole interview.20